 Using mindful breastfeeding has been shown to increase milk supply and pumping output, enable parents to be more relaxed, have confidence in their parenting abilities and enjoy time with their baby more.

 Relaxation, such as the techniques used in mindful breastfeeding, can result in babies taking more milk, growing faster and sleeping longer (Husna et al, 2019).

-Together with discussion and teaching of the biological and physical aspects of breastfeeding, a Preparing to Breastfeed workshop includes a focus on relaxation, bonding, breathing exercises, journaling and trusting our instincts.
+Together with discussion and teaching of the biological and physical aspects of breastfeeding, antenatal Mindful Breastfeeding support includes a focus on relaxation, bonding, breathing exercises, journaling and trusting our instincts.
 Families are given time to explore their thoughts and ideas around breastfeeding and can leave feeling knowledgeable and empowered going forward.